parsiya/eslinter/docs/technical-details.md

 2. If it's a request, remove the headers and return.
 3. If it's a response, check for JavaScript.
 4. Extract the JavaScript.
-5. Check the database to see if hash of body is already in the table.
+5. Check the database to see if the hash of the body is already in the table.
-6. If hash exists.
+6. If the hash exists.
     1. Copy `beautified_javascript`, `status`, `results`, `is_processed` and
        `number_of_results`.
     2. If `is_processed == 0`, then the rest of the columns do not have valid data and will be populated when this hash is processed.
     3. Store the beautified JS file and results in their correct places.
     4. Go to 8.
-7. If hash does not exist.
+7. If the hash does not exist.
     1. Beautify the extracted JS.
     2. Populate the rest of the columns.
         1. `beautified_javascript`: Beautified extracted JS.